saviomartin/gradientking/README.md

 I'm pretty sure that I will be constantly adding more and more extrordinary features as I consider this as my biggest project till date.
 These all are the things I have planned to do in next days

-- Voting (user can upvote a gradient)
-- User authentication
 - Comments
 - Generate gradient from a website URL (in progress ⚠️)
 - Generate gradient from a word, eg: love - red gradient
-- Download Gradient (in progress ⚠️)
 - Chrome extension which does all the features

 ## 🛡️ License